CCQC/Quax/README.md

 using the guidance offered by the [Psi4Numpy project](https://github.com/psi4/psi4numpy).

-If you are interested in obtaining electronic energy derivatives with Quax, but are wary and/or not familiar with the concept of automatic differentiation, we recommend [this video](https://www.youtube.com/watch?v=wG_nF1awSSY) for a brief primer.
+If you are interested in obtaining electronic energy derivatives with Quax, but are wary of and/or not familiar with the concept of automatic differentiation, we recommend [this video](https://www.youtube.com/watch?v=wG_nF1awSSY) for a brief primer.

+We should also note this project is mostly intended as an experimental proof-of-concept.
+While it can be used for research applications, users should always take steps to verify the accuracy of the results, either by checking energies and derivatives against standard electronic structure codes or by using finite differences.
+Generally, if the energy and gradient are correct, higher order derivatives are most likely correct to a high degree of numerical precision.
+Note however the caveat (described below) that systems with highly degenerate orbitals will likely be numerically unstable at high derivative orders.

 ### Using Quax
 The Quax API is very simple.
 We use Psi4 to handle molecule data like coordinates, charge, multiplicity, and basis set information.
 Once a Psi4 Molecule object is defined, energies, derivatives, and partial derivatives can be computed with a single line of code.
-In the following example, for water hf/sto-3g, we compute the energy, gradient, Hessian, and single elements of the gradient and Hessian:
+In the following example, we perform Hartree-Fock computations with a sto-3g basis set: we compute the energy, gradient, Hessian, and single elements of the gradient and Hessian:

 ```python